wayne-j/nagios-Weblogic_health/README.md

 # nagios-Weblogic_health
-Weblogic server check via snmp
+Weblogic server check via snmp/n

 Can alert based on overall system health or you can specify the required status of the server.